 Signup & Get Early Bird Access To Our Personal Training App

 Detox is a broad term for ridding the body of excess toxins, and can include drinking special teas, to only eating raw foods, and can last anywhere from hours to a few days or weeks.
-While extremely restrictive diets are not healthy nor recommended by any health professional, to some, a short-term detox programme can help them feel better, sooner.
+While extremely restrictive diets are not healthy nor recommended by any health professional, to some, a short-term detox program can help them feel better, sooner.
+Or for more safe side, you can go for professional detox treatment.

 For the more relaxed detoxer, “detoxing” can simply mean making an effort to consume clean-eating foods and ingredients that aid your body’s digestive process.